 What you Need to Know

-- Riders will need to be able to cover the cost of their accommodation at Western Sydney University, Richmond Campus (approximately $200 per week, plus bond) and living expenses during training.
-Following training, Riders will be guided into a leading racing stable and start earning a wage with the option to commence a Certificate III in Trackwork Rider as a traineeship.
+- Riders will need to be able to cover the cost of their accommodation at Western Sydney University (approximately $200 per week, plus bond) and living expenses during the initial 4-week training block.
+Following the initial block, Accelerator Riders will commence work for their racing stable and continue their riding lessons throughout the year.

 - Riders will need to demonstrate a passion for horses and/or racing and a high level of equine experience through the application process to be considered for the program.

-- Riders need to be 18 years or over at the commencement of the program and 26 years or under.
+- Riders need to be 18 years or over at the commencement of the program.

 - The program will involve riding and physical fitness training, so Riders will need to be fit and healthy and have a strong work ethic and will to succeed.